Kin-CL/RetroInText/README.md

 This repository contains an implementation of ["RETROT: ADVANCING RETROSYNTHETIC PLANNING THROUGH IN-CONTEXT LEARNING AND LARGE LANGUAGE MODEL INTEGRATION"](), which is a in-context learning for retrosynthesis plan.

 ## Fine tune MolT5
-You should download the origin MolT5 model before fine-tuning it at [here](https://huggingface.co/laituan245/molt5-base), then put it at the run_translation folder.
+You should download the origin MolT5 model before fine-tuning it at [here](https://huggingface.co/laituan245/molt5-base), then put it at the run_translation folder, and save the checkpoint in the model directory.

 ```bash
 cd run_translation